saltyrtc/saltyrtc-meta/Task-WebRTC.md

 reliable/unreliable data channels while guaranteeing complete messages in any case.

-Each wrapped data channel id has its own overflow number and sequence number.
-The overflow and sequence number SHALL persist once a data channel has been stored.
-The numbers MUST be restored once a data channel id is being reused.
-This is absolutely vital to prevent reusing a nonce!
+As described in the *Sending a Wrapped Data Channel Message* and the *Receiving a Wrapped Data Channel Message* section, each new wrapped data channel instance is being treated as a new peer from the nonce's perspective and independent of the underlying data channel id.
+To prevent nonce reuse, it is absolutely vital that each wrapped data channel instance has its own cookie, sequence number and overflow number, each for incoming and outgoing messages.
+Both clients SHALL use cryptographically secure random numbers for the cookie and the sequence number.

-Due to a bug in older Chromium-based implementations, the implementation MUST check that a newly created data channel does not use a data channel id of another data channel instance that is currently *open*.
+Due to a bug in older Chromium-based implementations, the implementation MUST check that a newly created data channel does not use the same data channel id of another data channel instance that is currently *open*.

 # Signalling Channel Handover